 Animal Medical option for telemedicine service.

-We understand that you might be concerned about the two cats that showed positive with SARS-CoV-2 last week.
+We understand that you might be concerned about the news reports that dogs and cats can transmit COVID-19 .
 For more information visit us at Animal Medical of New City or the American Veterinary Medical Association for more detailed information.

 We thank you for your assistance in helping us keep our clients and team members healthy and safe,